kodgemisi/better-error-pages-spring-boot-starter/README.md

 # Better Error Pages

-Rails like error pages for Spring Boot applications.
+This is a `Spring Boot Starter` project which provides Rails like error pages for Spring Boot applications for development environments.

+## Usage

+Just add the dependency to your maven/gradle of your Spring Boot application then it will autoconfigure itself and _Better Error Pages_ will be available if your active profiles includes `dev` or `development`.

+You can change profiles in which _Better Error Pages_ will be enabled via `better-error-pages.profiles` property.

-## Prerequisites
+## Installation

 Your project must have **one of** following files: